likle/cargs/README.md

 # libcargs - command line argument library for C/C++

-This is a lighweight C command line argument library which does not require any memory allocation.
+This is a lighweight C command line argument library which does not require any malloc.
 It is currently compiled and tested under **Windows**, **MacOS** and **Linux**.

 ## Features